johnathanhuutri/CTFNote/technique/heap/README.md

 For the Chunk 2, because we've freed the Chunk 1 and this Chunk 2 has the same size as `0x30` with Chunk 1, so when we free Chunk 2, it will go to tcache and make the `Fw pointer` point to Chunk 1.

-- For libc > 2.31, there is a xor mechanism added to change the behaviour of `Fw pointer`:
+- For libc > 2.31, there is a xor mechanism added to change the behaviour of `Fw pointer` ([source](https://elixir.bootlin.com/glibc/glibc-2.32/source/malloc/malloc.c#L339)):

 ```c
 #define PROTECT_PTR(pos, ptr) \